Darryl McDaniels: Career

 Starting in 2017 and continuing on an ongoing basis, DMC has joined the rock cover supergroup Royal Machines as a guest at their occasional concerts.
 Joining a revolving cast of celebrities in each lineup, including Dave Navarro, Billy Morrison, Sebastian Bach, Macy Gray, Fred Durst, DMC has performed covers of songs such as "Walk This Way", "Sweet Emotion", and "Black Betty" with the band.

-On September 15, 2017, Italian rapper Caparezza released his studio album titled Prisoner 709.
-The song titled "Forever Jung" features DMC on guest vocals.

-On June 18, 2018, American rapper DeLiverance released his single titled "Slave To The Rhythm" features DMC on guest vocals.
+On September 15, 2017, Italian rapper Caparezza released his studio album, Prisoner 709, which includes the track "Forever Jung" that features DMC on guest vocals.
+American rapper DeLiverance's 2018 single "Slave To The Rhythm" also features DMC on guest vocals.

 On August 13, 2018, DMC performed an encore with O.A.R., playing "Walk This Way".

-In February 2021, McDaniels released a song and animated video called "Let's All Get the Vaccine," to encourage the COVID-19 vaccination.
+In February 2021, McDaniels released a song and animated video, "Let's All Get the Vaccine," to encourage the COVID-19 vaccination.

 In January 2022, McDaniels released his picture book, Darryl's Dream, published by Random House.

+In January 2024, McDaniels released a cookie brand DMC Cookies.
+In June 2024, a music video for Fantastic Cat's "So Glad You Made It" features McDaniels acting in the role of a music producer.